nautobot/nautobot/docs/data-model/dcim.md

 ### Rack Roles

-Each rak can optionally be assigned to a functional role.
+Each rack can optionally be assigned to a functional role.
 For example, you might designate a rack for compute or storage resources, or to house colocated customer devices.

 ---